Last Modified March 20, 2018

 Complying with conditions

 Once you have received your planning decision notice you will need to check it carefully.
-If you are unsure of any information on the notice please contact us, quoting the reference number on it, which starts with TP/.
+If you are unsure of any information on the notice please contact us, quoting the reference number on it.

 You have the right to appeal the imposition of a condition if you feel it is unreasonable.
 You can lodge an appeal within six months of the date of the decision.
 Contact us if you want to explore this further as if you start work during an appeal process it may make the planning consent invalid.